shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

     }
 ```

-We will first create the `escrow_data` and then with the help of borsh, we have the `serialize` method we can use to write data to `escrow_account`.
-We complete the function by returning `Ok(())` at the end of the function.
+We will first create the `escrow_data` and then with the help of the borsh `serialize` method we can write data to `escrow_account`.
+We complete the function by returning the result `Ok(())` at the end of the function.

 **process_withdraw**

 We have stored accounts into variables just like we did in the `process_create_stream` function.
 Then we have deserialized data in the `escrow_account` not that this data is what we saved in the `process_create_stream` function.
 Then we perform a check that the receiver of this account is the singer and this `escrow_account` belongs to him.

 ```rs
  fn process_withdraw(